 There have been other important landmarks in the history of the Golden Globes.
 In 1951 the association decided to divide the best film, actor and actress nominees into two categories -- drama, and musical or comedy -- so that no genre would be slighted.
 In 1952, the HFPA created the Cecil B. deMille Award to recognize “outstanding contribution to the entertainment field.”
 The award’s first recipient was deMille himself.

 Other unique awards that have been discontinued over the years were the World Film Favorite, from 1951 to 1980 and the Newcomer Award, which had several different names during its lifespan from 1948 to 1983.
 Timothy Hutton, Bette Midler, and Diana Ross were among the distinguished Newcomers, and Steve McQueen, Doris Day and Barbra Streisand were some of the World Film Favorites.

 In 1956 the Golden Globes included some unique categories: the Trailblazer Award to Walt Disney (American story-telling), Dinah Shore (American song), Lucille Ball and Desi Arnaz (American comedy).
 The latter paved the way for the inclusion of television categories alongside motion pictures, a tradition that remains to this day.

 In 2007 a new category was introduced: Best Animated Feature Film.
-The first year's nominees were Cars, Happy Feet and Monster House, with Pixar's Cars taking the Globe.
+The first year's nominees were Cars, Happy Feet, and Monster House, with Pixar's Cars taking the Globe.
 In 2018, the Carol Burnett Award was created to honor excellence in television - Carol Burnett was the recipient of the first award, in January 2019.

 Today, the Golden Globes recognize achievements in 25 categories; 14 in motion pictures and 11 in television.
-January 10 2016 will mark the 73rd presentation of the Golden Globe Awards.
+January 5th, 2020 will mark the 77th Golden Globe Awards.